New Berlin Trail

-The New Berlin Trail (or New Berlin Recreation Trail) is a 7 mi shared-use path in New Berlin, Wisconsin.
+The New Berlin Trail (or New Berlin Recreation Trail) is a 7 mi shared-use path in Waukesha County, Wisconsin.
 It follows a former interurban route and a set of We Energies power lines.

 History

 The railroad lining the trail was constructed in 1898 by The Milwaukee Electric Railway and Light Company as part of a Milwaukee-Waukesha interurban route, then fell into disuse in 1951.